-The Red Hat® Certified Enterprise Application Developer exam (EX183) tests whether you have a basic understanding of the core enterprise Java APIs that are required to implement modern, stateless business services.
+The Red Hat® Certified Enterprise Application Developer exam (EX183) tests if you have a basic understanding of the core enterprise Java APIs that are required to implement modern, stateless business services.

 The exam focuses on using the default behavior of the minimal set of JEE APIs that are applicable across all modern Enterprise Java application development environments: